craftak4/ChessProject/README.md

 This is a experimentation project with chess and path-finding.

 # Installation & Running
-1. Download executable suitable for your operating system in the Releases tab.
+1. Download the executable suitable for your operating system in the Releases tab.
+For Windows, download the zip archive and extract it.
-2. Create a `data.csv` file in same directory and type in values (comma seperated) based on this table:
+2. Create a `data.csv` file in the same directory and type in values (comma-separated) based on this table:

 ```csv
 number of rows, number of columns